 - Right turn, same roadway – 309 crashes

 Other factors also contribute to accidents, including road conditions, weather conditions, and the presence of work zones.
 For example, 4,862 collisions occurred on wet roads, 146 occurred when there was standing or moving water on the roads, and 85 occurred when there was ice on the roads.

-If you were injured in a Charlotte car accident, do not hesitate to speak with an experienced Charlotte car accident attorney from Randall & Stump, PLLC.
+If you were injured in a Charlotte car accident, do not hesitate to speak with an experienced Charlotte car accident attorney from Randall & Stump, Criminal Defense Attorneys.
 We are highly experienced in investigating accidents, handling the insurance claim process, and when necessary, litigating car accident claims.
 We will determine whether you have a valid personal injury or wrongful death claim, and if so, we will guide you through the process of seeking fair compensation.